luiscarlosgph/docker-templates/pycharm/README.md

 Configure container's PyCharm
 -----------------------------

 This Docker image comes with `pyenv` already installed in the container. `pyenv` allows you to easily change the Python version you are using for your user within the container.
-More `pyenv` info [here](https://github.com/luiscarlosgph/how-to/tree/main/pyenv).
+More info [here](https://github.com/luiscarlosgph/how-to/tree/main/pyenv).

 The first time you run this image you have to configure PyCharm to use the `pyenv` Python interpreter: